 Benefit: Pays heating and cooling bills, and some energy-related home repairs.

 Who can apply: People with limited income.
-For your state's specific annual income qualifications, visit the Benefits QuickLINK website and click "Help in My State."
+For your state's specific annual income qualifications, visit the Benefits QuickLINK website.

 How to apply: This varies by location.
 Please go to Benefits QuickLINK and do a benefits screening.